-Remote Towers are about having the tower cab somewhere else than at the airport.
-Not anywhere.
+Remote Towers are about having the tower cab somewhere else than on top of a concrete column at the airport's center.
+Not there, but not anywhere.
 Virtual centers are about controlling any airspace from any ATC center.
 Not from anywhere, not without infrastructure.
 Overcoming the infrastructure issues would likely make any business case not viable financially.

 Even if teleconferencing technology did make great progresses, they do not replace the kind of presence required for an operational air traffic control facility.